 If I had to choose between going to The Love Valley and the Rose Valley I would definitely choose the Rose Valley.
-It is far more scenic and the colours are just amazing.
+It is far more scenic and the colors are just amazing.

 Have a Hammam

-I do love traditional Turkish Baths!
-Sure the cleaning is usually a bit on the rough side and I’ve had some interesting experiences when I’ve been using fake tan (well I have large Moroccan women laugh out loud at the fake tan coming off my skin!
-Good icebreaker) but you feel SO clean after having one.
+I do love a traditional Turkish Bath.
+Sure the cleaning is usually a bit on the rough side and I’ve had some interesting experiences when I’ve been using fake tan (well I have large Moroccan women laugh out loud at the fake tan coming off my skin – good icebreaker) but you feel SO clean after having one.

 ⇒ Wondering if you should spend more time in Istanbul?
 Check out my post on the Perfect Istanbul 3 Day Itinerary